Types of Car Insurance Coverage

 Comprehensive insurance

-Comprehensive insurance covers damage to your vehicle in case of theft, vandalism, weather-related damage and other natural causes like animals or trees.
-It works like collision coverage and pays for car repairs and replacements from these causes if you pay a deductible.
+Comprehensive insurance covers damage to your vehicle from theft, vandalism, weather-related damage and other natural causes like animals or trees.
+It works like collision coverage and pays for car repairs and replacements from these causes after you pay a deductible.

 insurance2 icon